leftlogic/ffconf2018/src/components/scholarship/data.md

 We have a limited number of scholarships available which includes a ticket to the day ffconf event, travel to Brighton (from your city) and hotel as required.

+To maximise our limited budget, we can only offer travel expense applications to those based the UK and Europe.

 <h3 role="heading" aria-level="3">How to apply</h3>

 We ask a few questions, but don't have to explain your personal situation to us (but you can of course, if you want to).
 We trust you in this point :)